Data granularity and retention

-Notes on grooming retention: GroomProcessUsageRawDataRetentionDays and GroomProcessUsageMinuteDataRetentionDays are limited to their default values of 1 and 3 days respectively.
+The settings GroomProcessUsageRawDataRetentionDays, GroomResourceUsageRawDataRetentionDays, and GroomSessionMetricsDataRetentionDays are limited to their default values of 1, while GroomProcessUsageMinuteDataRetentionDays is limited to its default value of 3.
 The PowerShell commands to set these values have been disabled, as the process usage data tends to grow quickly.
-Additionally, license based retention settings are as follows:
+Also, license based retention settings are as follows:

-- Enterprise licensed Sites - the grooming retention for all settings is limited to 31 days.
+- Advanced licensed sites - the grooming retention for all settings is limited to 31 days.

-Retaining data for long periods will have the following implications on table sizes:
+Retaining data for long periods have the following implications on table sizes:

 Hourly data.
-If hourly data is allowed to stay in the database for up to two years, a site of 1000 delivery groups could cause the database to grow as follows:
+If hourly data is allowed to stay in the database for up to two years, a site of 1000 delivery groups can cause the database to grow as follows:

 1000 delivery groups x 24 hours/day x 365 days/year x 2 years = 17,520,000 rows of data.
 The performance impact of such a large amount of data in the aggregation tables is significant.
-Given that the dashboard data is drawn from this table, the requirements on the database server may be large.
-Excessively large amounts of data may have a dramatic impact on performance.
+Given that the dashboard data is drawn from this table, the requirements on the database server might be large.
+Excessively large amounts of data might have a dramatic impact on performance.

 Session and event data.
-This is the data that is collected every time a session is started and a connection/reconnection is made.
-For a large site (100 K users), this data will grow very fast.
+Data collected every time a session is started and a connection/reconnection is made.
+For a large site (100 K users), this data grows fast.
 For example, two years’ worth of these tables would gather more than a TB of data, requiring a high-end enterprise-level database.